patriciaschaffer/llm-models-not-agents/examples/anthropomorphic_traps.md

 **User Note:**
 This example shows that projection is not only triggered by deep or serious topics but also emerges in informal or humorous contexts where the model adopts a personable voice.

-Case 003 - “GPT the Overconfident Expert”
+# Case 003 - GPT the Overconfident Expert

 **Date:** June 2025
 **Context:** User requested directions and geographical information.
 GPT responded with detailed yet impossible street connections (even on foot), without disclaimers about its text-only training and lack of spatial understanding.
 Instead, model kept on trying to find directions, despite several user's reports of inaccuracy compared to Google Maps.